andresmolivares/AGDataAssessment/README.md

 ## Adding Persistence

-An update to the application was added to allow the users to **manage a collection** items of name and address.
+An update to the application was added to allow the users to **manage a collection** of name/address items.
 This branch builds upon, and enhances the UX, by providing a listing of stored items, and capabilities to perform **CRUD operations** to managed the list.

 Technically, a persistence layer was added, services and a separate controller, with endpoints, to manage these document items.
 The **IDocumentRepository** interface provides to support for persisting data.

-The SimpleDbRepository implements a local based dictionary, with pre-populated data.
-I tried to implementing RavenDb via a container, but ran into connectivity issues, thus why the fallback IDocumentRepository.
+A RavenDbRepository implementation stores the data in the cloud.
+Alternatively, and by default, the SimpleDbRepository implements a local based dictionary, with pre-populated data.
+This will only work local on my machine since RavenDb cloud is looking for my IP address.